harrison7/startup/notes.md

 }
 To use this, function has to be called with async keyword You can then use await keyword to catch the returned promise

+Start an executable: chmod +x something.sh

+Subdomain: c260.cs.byu.edu.
+The first part makes it a subdomain

+Regex: i means not case sensitive, A|f means A or f, whole thing is /A|f/i

+/<div> means division

+DOM textContent sets the child text for an element

+{n:1}

+Valid JSON: {"x":3}

+CNAME is the record type to point to another DNS record, A maps it to IP address, TXT stores text on DNS

+Normal promise makes code after it execute, but await/async makes all following code in the "then" box